VirtusLab/git-machete/docs/source/cli/gitlab.rst

 .. note::

-    To allow GitLab API access for private repositories (and also to perform side-effecting actions like opening a PR, even in case of public projects), a GitLab API token with ``api`` scope is required, see https://gitlab.com/-/user_settings/personal_access_tokens.
+    To allow GitLab API access for private projects (and also to perform side-effecting actions like opening a MR, even in case of public projects), a GitLab API token with ``api`` scope is required, see https://gitlab.com/-/user_settings/personal_access_tokens.
     This will be resolved from the first of: